IllDepence/sirtetris.com_2021_jekyll/hobby.md

 If you haven't seen it yet, watch [Everything is a Remix](https://vimeo.com/139094998).
 Further down some very specific realms of remix culture.

 ### Doujinshi
-Not only what brought the idea of [drifting trains](http://m-ex.jp/circle/catalog/D01/d01.htm) into this world, but also a nice example especially worth highlighting to western audiences of a healthy, living remix culture that is not being held back by ignorant backfiring corporate efforts.
+Not only what brought the concept of [drifting trains](http://m-ex.jp/circle/catalog/D01/d01.htm) into this world, but also a nice example especially worth highlighting to western audiences of a healthy, living remix culture that is not being held back by ignorant backfiring corporate efforts.

 “Doujinshi is [...] like celebration, an ongoing fan party. [...] in America, grumpy rights holding companies shut down the party by calling the cops.
 In Japan, companies let the music play because they realize the party's in their honor.” — [Tofugu](https://www.tofugu.com/japan/doujinshi-definition/)